 Pricing: ruttl offers a bug tracking feature at just $33/month, along with some amazing features.

-Signup and join the 7000+ teams and freelancers that use ruttl daily as their website feedback tool.
-Click here to get started.
+Signup and join the 15000+ teams and freelancers that use ruttl daily as their bug tracking tool.

 BrowserStack is a cloud-based online testing platform that tests your web applications on different mobile devices and multiple browsers without using devices, emulators, or virtual machines.
 It has zero setup and maintenance costs with instant access to over 3000+ browsers, Android and iOs users.